Miley Cyrus and Ex Liam Hemsworth Attend Same Pre-2020 Oscars Party

 Awkward: Miley Cyrus and her soon-to-be-ex-husband Liam Hemsworth found themselves at the same pre-2020 Oscars bash, which was also attended by her parents.

-The exes, who had been married for less than a year before their official separation last summer, were not spotted together on Friday at WME's star-studded party, which took place in Beverly Hills.
+The exes, who had been married for less than a year before their official separation last summer, were not spotted together on Friday at WME's star-studded party, which took place at a private residence in Beverly Hills.
 They were photographed separately outside the event.

 In late January, a judge signed papers to finalize Hemsworth and Cyrus' divorce, which will be made official at the end of February.